 - Real-time location data on officers and their vehicles

-Additionally, a 2015 Deloitte white paper points out that digital policing can leverage predictive analytics, helping to direct resources to areas where crime is most likely to occur – and stop it before it happens.
-It can use social media listening to instantly identify criminal activity or people who need help.
+Additionally, a Deloitte white paper points out that digital policing can leverage predictive analytics, helping to direct resources to areas where crime is most likely to occur – and stop it before it happens.
+It can use social media listening to identify criminal activity or people who need help instantly.
 Digital transformation of policing can also enable electronic witness statements, real-time sharing of case files and crowd-sourced investigations.

 What Will the Future Bring?

-Regardless of whether your clients come down on the side of the defund the police movement or maintaining their current organization, they need your advice on how to operate most efficiently and effectively, doing the most they can with the resources they have.
-If there’s change in your market, introduce your business to new stakeholders, build relationships with new contacts and expand your portfolio.
-If no change is on the horizon for your clients, consider ways to maintain or expand the services you provide.
+Regardless of whether your local government clients plan to decrease, maintain, or increase the number of officers on their police force, they need your advice on how to operate most efficiently and effectively, doing the most they can with the resources they have.
+If there’s sentiment in your market to explore digital policing, introduce your business to new stakeholders, build relationships with new contacts and expand your portfolio.

 Experienced government VARs and MSPs shouldn’t be on the sidelines now.
 Your knowledge of the industry, solutions that work and those that don’t, the level of security required and how to attain it, and the stakeholders in your market position you as a valuable advisor as local governments navigate change.